If you place a job ad in our job database, you will reach thousands of international candidates looking for a job in Denmark.

 Job adverts should, in general, be written in English.

-- However, sometimes you may consider ending your advert with a summary in another relevant language, if you wish to reach candidates possessing proficiency in a specific language (e.g. Polish).
+- However, sometimes you may consider ending your advert with a summary in another relevant language, if you like to reach candidates possessing proficiency in a specific language (e.g. Polish).

 - Job adverts searching for candidates with proficiency in at least one of the Scandinavian languages can be written in Danish or another Scandinavian language.